Insality/defold-tweener/README.md

 This function returns `true` if the tween is paused, `false` otherwise.

 - **Parameters:**
   - `tween`: The tween object to check.
+It returned from `tweener.tween` function.

 - **Return Value:**
   - `true` if the tween is paused, `false` otherwise.